 received.

-If the beam tracking initiator does not receive the expected feedback from the beam tracking responder within a time period that is less than dot11BeamTrackingTimeLimit of the last request, the beam tracking request has failed.
-If the initiator receives the expected feedback from the responder within time that is greater than or equal to dot11BeamTrackingTimeLimit of the last request, the beam tracking initiator should ignore it.
+If the beam tracking initiator does not receive the expected feedback from the beam tracking responder within a time period that is less than the beam tracking time limit of the last request, the beam tracking request has failed.
+If the initiator receives the expected feedback from the responder within time that is greater than or equal to a beam tracking time limit of the last request, the beam tracking initiator should ignore it.

 The time of arrival of the beam tracking responder’s feedback is indicated by the PHY-RXEND.indication primitive of PPDU that contains the BRP MMPDU.